I saw an interesting interview on BBC news yesterday, all

 - Walk to see someone in the office, rather than sending an email or phoning

 KineticFuture specialises in coaching leaders to be highly skilful communicators and our courses are far from sedentary!
 Coaching 1-2-1 and in groups.
 Clients include Abbvie, Amgen, Gilead, GSK, Novartis, Mars, Pladis, WPP and Barclays.
-We have six main areas of work:- Thinking partnership coaching, executive presence, presenting and storytelling, tricky conversations, resilience and communicating purpose.
+We have six main areas of work:- Time to think coaching, executive presence, presenting and storytelling, tricky conversations, resilience and communicating purpose.

 Contact us today to book a course or to find out more.